pnetwork-association/pnetwork-v4/cpp/scripts/README.md

   (i.e. eos wallets, keys, data).

-- You may find few scripts useless since they just wrap around a simple eos command (i.e. `get-table.sh`), BUT they are not, because globals variables (like `--url`) is automatically read from the .env file and placed to the correct position so you don't have to remember that :D
+- You may find few scripts useless since they just wrap around a simple eos command (i.e. `get-table.sh`), BUT they are not, because globals variables (like `--url`) is supposed to be automatically read from the .env file and placed to the correct position so you don't have to remember that :D

 ## Common usage